 The degree course Site-Specific Art (formerly: Landschaftskunst) has been newly positioned within the Institute of Fine and Media Arts.
 Since October 2014 the department is being headed by Paul Petritsch (Six & Petritsch).
 The degree course runs for eight semesters and includes the central artistic course as well as electives in crafts, theory, and a variety of media-related practices.

-The next entrance examination for the year 2018/19 will take place in February 2018.
+The next entrance examination for this year will take place in February.
 The application process is as follows: After the submission of portfolios a preliminary selection is made on the basis of each candidate's portfolio.
 Those selected will then be notified to attend a three-day entrance examination conducted at the department.
 The examination committee will post a list of the results at the University.
 All portfolios must be submitted personally by the applicant at the department in order to be taken into consideration.